 This is another area that can have a big impact on your customer experience, and thus, your growth.
 Once customer requests and questions reach an unmanageable level (or well before that if you like to plan ahead), you should consider outsourcing customer support.

 If you want to keep your business lean, you might start by handling bookkeeping, tax filing, and payroll on your own.
 However, outsourcing certain aspects of your business’s finances can not only free up your time, but it can also illuminate more cost savings.

-Using a bookkeeper or accounting software for your business consolidates the way finances are managed, which makes it easy to spot where you’re losing money and where you could be spending less.
+Hiring a bookkeeper or using accounting software for your business consolidates the way finances are managed, which makes it easy to spot where you’re losing money and where you could be spending less.
 Tax professionals, in particular, can help you find deductions you may have missed.

 Here are a few accounting apps to try out if you’re stuck in spreadsheet land: